huang-julien/vue-onigiri/README.md

 <!-- /automd -->

 ⚠️ This is a proof of concept.
-There's currently some performance issues.

 ## Take out your vnodes everywhere !
 Server components for vue !